opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

     nfvbench -c nfvbench.cfg --rate 10000pps -scc 3 -fc 100

+Note that from a vswitch point of view, the number of flows seen will be higher as it will be at least 4 times the number of flows sent by the traffic generator (add flow to VM and flow from VM).

 IP addresses generated can be controlled with the following NFVbench configuration options: